eth-cscs/sarus/doc/developer/ssh.rst

 1. Read from the environment variables the hook base directory.
 2. Read from the environment variables the location of the passwd file.
 3. Get the username from the passwd file and use it to determine the user's hook directory (where the SSH keys are stored).
-4. Read from the environment variables the location of the custom OpenSSH.
+4. Read from the environment variables the location of the custom SSH software.
-5. Execute the program "ssh-keygen" to generate two pairs of public/private keys in the user's hook directory.
+5. Execute the program "dropbearkey" to generate two pairs of public/private keys in the user's hook directory.
    One pair will be used by the SSH daemon, the other pair will be used by the SSH client.

 How the existance of the SSH keys is checked